prasannapradhan/pn.plugin.closebee/readme.md

 ## Installation

 There is no specific server requirements.
-Nuzuka should work with your site as is.
+Closebee should work with your site as is.

 ### Automatic installation

 Automatic installation is the easiest option -- WordPress will handle the file transfer, and you won’t need to leave your web browser.
-To do an automatic install of Nuzuka, log in to your WordPress dashboard, navigate to the Plugins menu, and click “Add New.”
+To do an automatic install of Closebee, log in to your WordPress dashboard, navigate to the Plugins menu, and click “Add New.”

-In the search field type “Nuzuka,” then click “Search Plugins.”
+In the search field type “Closebee,” then click “Search Plugins.”
 Once you’ve found us,  you can view details about it such as the point release, rating, and description.
 Most importantly of course, you can install it by!
 Click “Install Now,” and WordPress will take it from there.

 ### Manual installation

-Manual installation method requires downloading the Nuzuka Wordpress plugin and uploading it to your web server via your favorite FTP application.
+Manual installation method requires downloading the Closebee Wordpress plugin and uploading it to your web server via your favorite FTP application.
 The WordPress codex contains [instructions on how to do this here](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation).

 ### Updating